Spatio-Temporal Pricing for Ridesharing Platforms: Relation to the Literature

 What is being traded in the network is the right to use the car over the rest of the planning horizon.
 Each driver is able to trade with at most one rider.
 A driver's utilities is zero if she does not trade, and her utility is equal to the her payment if she did trade.
 Each rider values buying the right to use at most one car, and values it at $\val_j$.
 If she did buy the right to use one car, her utility is $\val_j$ minus the price she paid to buy the right to use the car, plus the payment she collected from the rider who bought the right to use the car from her.
-Riders that did not buy a car cannot sell (values such contracts at $-\infty$).
+Riders that did not buy a car cannot sell, and this can be modeled by the riders valuing such contracts at $-\infty$.

-With existing results in the trading network literature, we show the existence of welfare-optimal, competitive equilibrium outcomes, and the lattice structure of drivers' total payments under all CE outcomes.
-This does not solve our problem, since there isn't language in the trading network literature that describes the temporal evolvement of the network structure and the corresponding incentive issues--- as time progresses, the set of reachable riders for each driver decreases, thus the network becomes sparser.

-\if 0 Also note that the assumptions (S1) and (S2) are also needed for the reduction of an optimal dispatching problem to a trading network problem.
-If we relax (S1), and consider riders that are patient, the set of riders a rider can trade to would depend on from whom this rider bought the right to use the car (which determines when the rider is picked up, and thus when the car becomes available).
-If we relax (S2), we would have multiple different goods flowing in the network, since the drivers exiting at different times and/or locations are no longer heterogeneous. \fi
+Drivers costs can also be handled, by introducing additional vertices corresponding to location and time pairs (which can be interpreted as intermediaries in the market at a particular location and time, who need to buy and sell the rights to use the same number of cars, from this location and time onward).